 East Coast Floridan Aquifer System Model

 The East Coast Floridan Aquifer System Model is a density dependent flow model that was developed by Golder Associates Inc. on behalf of SFWMD.
 The model was developed using SEAWAT-2000.
 The Web Forum serves as a repository to allow Panelists to submit their comments on the documentation and to distribute documents such as the Draft and Final Peer Review Reports. http://sfwmd.websitetoolbox.com/?forum=181740

 Restoration Strategies Regional Water Quality Plan, Science Plan for the Everglades Stormwater Treatment Areas (STAs)

 This WebBoard provided a forum for public comment on the Science Plan for the Everglades Stormwater Treatment Areas.
 The Science Plan is intended to provide the overall framework for development and coordination of science activities to identify the critical factors that collectively influence phosphorus reduction and treatment performance in order to meet the state's Water Quality Based Effluent Limit for total phosphorus.
-The final Science Plan will be available on the Restoration Strategies webpage at www.sfwmd.gov/restorationstrategies on June 7, 2013.
+The Science Plan was published and made available on the Restoration Strategies webpage at www.sfwmd.gov/restorationstrategies on June 7, 2013.

 C-139/Western Basins Regional Feasibility Study Project

 This WebBoard has been established to assist in disseminating information and documents to interested parties within the C-139 Basin Region.
 It will also be used to receive for consideration, interested parties' comments related to the Study documents.
 While we will continue with on-site meetings and interactions with interested parties, this WebBoard will be used as another tool to disseminate information and receive comments related to the Study. http://sfwmd.websitetoolbox.com/?forum=174680